 - Firstly, you will need to calculate an average rating for your current reviews.

 - For example, if you had 120 reviews of various values, you will need to divide the sum of all 120 of your reviews by the number of reviews you have (120).

 - This should give your product/service an average rating, which can be marked up using Microdata like the example in the image below:

 (Example from: http://schema.org/AggregateRating)

-In my experience, too many companies worry excessively about their position within the first 5 search results for their target keywords.
-However, I’d argue that a listing in position 3 that’s correctly marked up with positive customer reviews will attract more attention than a listing without review mark up in position 1.
-Therefore, I’d encourage you to utilise schema mark up wherever possible to make your site stand out from competitors in the search engine results pages.
+In our experience, too many companies worry excessively about their position within the first 5 search results for their target keywords.
+However, we’d argue that a listing in position 3 that’s correctly marked up with positive customer reviews will attract more attention than a listing without review mark up in position 1.
+Therefore, we’d encourage you to utilise schema mark up wherever possible to make your site stand out from competitors.